 But just because you can tow something legally, it doesn’t mean that you should.

-Our caravan and van have a total train length of about 40 feet.
+Our caravan and van have a total train length of about 40-feet.
 I left the towing to Mark at first.
-Although we are completely new to caravanning, Mark holds an LGV1 licence, so he can legally drive an articulated lorry.
-I have never towed anything before, never mind been in charge of something the length of an HGV!
+Although we were completely new to caravanning, Mark holds an LGV1 licence, so he can legally drive an articulated lorry.
+I have never towed anything before, never mind taken charge of something the length of an HGV.

-However, I felt that it was important for me to learn to tow the caravan for a number of reasons; if we did long journeys, it would be safer to share the driving and if something did happen – like Mark was suddenly taken ill or just twisted his ankle – I would be able to take over at the wheel.
+However, I felt that it was important for me to learn to tow the caravan for a number of reasons; if we did long journeys, it would be safer to share the driving and if something did happen – like Mark was suddenly taken ill or even just twisted his ankle – I would be able to take over at the wheel.
 (This DID happen – had I been unable to tow, we would have been stuck in Budapest for weeks when Mark broke his ribs.)

 You can read about how “The Woman at the Wheel” got on in her Towing Course here!

 It is also important to ‘match’ your caravan and tow car to ensure that you have a safe and legal combination in terms of weights and pulling power.
 The Caravan & Motorhome Club and the Camping & Caravan Club both offer a free matching service to members while Towsafe offers the service for a small fee.